Bowen Distinguished Career Award

 • A nomination statement up to 750 words that demonstrates the nominee's match to the award evaluation criteria.
 This should not be a nomination or support letter, but a summary of the nominee's qualifications for this specific award.

 • 2-3 letters of support.
-For upload into the nomination form, these should be combined into one document, preferably a pdf.
+For upload into the nomination form, these should be combined into one document as a PDF.

 Due to the increased number of nominations received in recent years, each nominee will be limited to one nomination.
 In the event multiple nominations are submitted, the committee chair will notify the coordinating nominators requesting they consolidate their nominations.